Exploiting structural observability and graph colorability for optimal sensor placement in water distribution networks: Preliminaries

-\end{definition} According to Definition \ref{Def: PatternMatrix}, for system \eqref{eq: linsys}, we define the pattern matrices $\graphA\!\in\!\{0,\ast,?\}^{n_x\times n_x}$ and $\graphC\!\in\!\{0,\ast,?\}^{n_y\times n_x}$, such that $\MatrinStruc{A}$ and $\MatrinStruc{C}$, representing the family of systems \eqref{eq: linsys}.
-We refer to this family of systems as a \emph{structured system}, denoted by the pair of pattern matrices $(\graphA,\graphC)$.
-In the case of WDNs, embedding system \eqref{eq: linsys} in a structural representation allows us to handle uncertain WDN parameters in the state matrix and arbitrary operation points.
-The notation of a structured system allows for an extension of the concept of observability introduced in Section \ref{Sec: Preliminaries}, to that of structural observability, which is formalized as follows. \begin{definition} A structured system $(\graphA,\graphC)$, is called strongly structurally observable if the pair $(A,C)$ is observable for all $\MatrinStruc{A}$ and $\MatrinStruc{C}$. \end{definition} In \cite{jia2020unifying}, necessary and sufficient conditions for establishing the strong structural controllability of a structured system are introduced.
-By exploiting the duality between controllability and observability \cite{lee1967foundations}, these conditions can also be used to verify the strong structural observability of the pair $(\graphA,\graphC)$ by applying the theory to $(\graphA^\top, \graphC^\top)$.
-To assess strong structural observability and evaluate the importance of nodes within a network, we will utilize graph-based methods.
+The notation of a structured system allows for an extension of the concept of observability introduced in Section \ref{Sec: Preliminaries} to that of structural observability, which is formalized as follows. \begin{definition} A structured system $(\graphA,\graphC)$ is called strongly structurally observable if the pair $(A,C)$ is observable for all $\MatrinStruc{A}$ and $\MatrinStruc{C}$. \end{definition} In \cite{jia2020unifying}, necessary and sufficient conditions for establishing the strong structural controllability of a structured system are introduced.
+By exploiting the duality between controllability and observability \cite{kalman1960general}, these conditions can also be used to verify the strong structural observability of the pair $(\graphA,\graphC)$ by applying the theory to $(\graphA^\top, \graphC^\top)$.
+To assess strong structural observability and evaluate the importance of nodes within a network, we use graph-based methods.
 To facilitate this, we first introduce the necessary preliminaries on graph theory.